josephrhobbs/personal-website/source/projects/academic/surge-one.md

 ## Credits

 I'm incredibly grateful to my teammates: Gabi McDonald (systems), Mollie Edmondson (weight), Phillip Hood (power), Hakan Chunton (dynamics), Marina Miller (propulsion), and Dana Bell (structures).
-My write-up here is only on my contribution to the project, but our final design could never have been possible without the amazing
+My write-up here is only on my contribution to the project, and our final design could never have been possible without the passion, intelligence, and dedication of this amazing team.